1. Home

 Microsoft Word

-• Heading 1 (use once for the main document title)
+• Heading 1 – main document title (use once)

 Microsoft PowerPoint

-• First, you should give every slide a unique title to help screen reader program easily navigate through slides.
+• Give every slide a unique title so screen reader users can navigate slides easily.

 How to create accessible PowerPoint presentations by Microsoft Office support